-- i.
+i.
 I.R.
 Iran (gillnet fisheries): In previous years I.R.
 Iran has reported aggregated catches for all billfish species, which were estimated by species and gear by the IOTC Secretariat.
 Since 2012 Iran has now begun to report catches by billfish species, and which significantly revise the catches-by-species previously estimated by the IOTC Secretariat.
 The main changes are higher proportions of black marlin, rather than blue marlin reported by I.R.
 Iran, assigned to the offshore gillnet fishery.
 As a result of changes in the catch series total catches of black marlin for I.R.
-Iran were revised upwards by as much as 30% to 50% during the mid-2000's. - Following an IOTC Data Compliance and Support mission to Iran in late-2017, the IOTC Secretariat has begun to receive detailed time-area catches (i.e., catch-and-effort) in accordance with the reporting requirements of Resolution 15/02.
-Data is also expected to be reported for the historical time series, which in turn will be used to inform the recent revisions to the billfish catches reported by Iran, and whether catches need to be revised for years prior to 2012. - ii.
+Iran were revised upwards by as much as 30% to 50% during the mid-2000's.

+Following an IOTC Data Compliance and Support mission to Iran in late-2017, the IOTC Secretariat has begun to receive detailed time-area catches (i.e., catch-and-effort) in accordance with the reporting requirements of Resolution 15/02.
+Data is also expected to be reported for the historical time series, which in turn will be used to inform the recent revisions to the billfish catches reported by Iran, and whether catches need to be revised for years prior to 2012.

+- ii.
 Pakistan (gillnet fisheries): In 2017 Pakistan submitted a revised catch series, dating back to the 1980s, and which significantly reduces estimates for billfish for Pakistan in the IOTC database particularly for Indo-Pacific sailfish.
-The data are currently pending upload to the IOTC database until further clarifications have been received regarding the catch revision estimation methodology, and particularly the scale of revisions for some billfish species.
-The IOTC Secretariat has also proposed an IOTC Data Compliance and Support mission to Pakistan to address the current inconsistencies between Pakistan's official catch estimates and the current estimates in the IOTC database. - iii.
-Indonesia (fresh longline): As previous mentioned above, due to issues with the reliability of catch estimates of Indonesia's fresh longline fleet in recent years, the IOTC Secretariat has provided the WPB-16 meeting with an alternative catch series, based on a new estimation methodology developed in collaboration with Indonesia (see IOTC-2018-WPB16-DATA03b available on the WPB meeting webpage).
-The revised catch series mostly affects Indonesia's catches of swordfish, striped marlin, and blue marlin estimated by the IOTC Secretariat. - The alternative catch series is significantly lower for Indonesia's fresh longline fleet in recent years compared to previous IOTC estimates, while total catches across all fleets have also been revised downwards by as much as 30% for each species as a consequence of the new estimation methodology.
-Further details can be found in paper IOTC-2018-WPB16-22, while the issue will be fully discussed during the WPB meeting and a recommendation made on which catch series to endorse for the purpose of stock assessment. - iv.
-Taiwan, China (fresh longline): Despite a decrease in the number of Taiwanese fresh-longline vessels of around 30% between 2013-2016, catches have remained at similar levels, or even marginally increased, as average catches per vessel have risen from 100 t per vessel in 2013 to around 175 t per vessel in 2016.
-Over the same period, the proportion of swordfish reported by the Taiwanese flesh longline fleet has risen from around 8% to over 30% due to improvements in the estimation of catches by species, according to official sources. - Both these issues (i.e., the sharp increase in average catches per vessel, and also changes to the species composition) require further clarification before changes to the data are implemented within the IOTC database.
+A review of the revised historical data is currently being undertaken by the IOTC Secretariat, and which will be presented to the WPDCS meeting in 2019, before changes are made to Pakistan's current catch estimates in the IOTC database. - iii.
+Indonesia (fresh longline): Due to issues with the reliability of catch estimates of Indonesia's fresh longline fleet in recent years, the IOTC Secretariat provided the WPB-16 meeting with an alternative catch series, based on a new estimation methodology developed in collaboration with Indonesia.
+The revised catch series mostly affects Indonesia's catches of swordfish, striped marlin, and blue marlin estimated by the IOTC Secretariat.

+While the new catch series is considered to be an improvement compared to the previous estimates, catches for Indonesia's fresh longline fleet remain uncertain and should be revisited as new information becomes available.

+iv.
+Taiwan,China (fresh longline): Despite a decrease in the number of Taiwanese fresh-longline vessels of around 30% between 2013-2016, catches have remained at similar levels, or even marginally increased, as average catches per vessel have risen from 100 t per vessel in 2013 to around 175 t per vessel in 2016.
+Over the same period, the proportion of swordfish reported by the Taiwanese flesh longline fleet has risen from around 8% to over 30% due to improvements in the estimation of catches by species, according to official sources.

+Both these issues (i.e., the sharp increase in average catches per vessel, and also changes to the species composition) require further clarification to ensure that the recent increase in average catches are valid.